anSchoinas/springsocial/README.md

 Step 3: Run the application
 ---------------------------
-To run, simply import the project into your IDE and deploy to a Servlet 2.5 or > container such as Tomcat 6 or 7.
+To run, simply import the project into your IDE and deploy to a Servlet 2.5 or > container such as Tomcat 6 or 7, or wildfly.
 Access the project at http://localhost:8080/spring-social-showcase

 Alternatively, you can run the application using Gradle.
 To make it easier to build the project with Gradle, the Gradle wrapper has been included.
 The Gradle wrapper makes it possible to run Gradle without having to explicitly install Gradle to your system.